 Science contributes significantly to the teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.
 Some of the texts that children study are of a scientific nature.
-The children develop oral skills in science lessons through discussions and through recounting their observations of scientific experiments.
+The children develop oral skills in science lessons through discussions (for example of the environment) and through recounting their observations of scientific experiments.
 They develop their writing skills through writing reports and projects and by recording information.